humanagent/humanagent/README.md

 ### About me

-- I’m excited to announce my new role as QA Engineer & DevRel for [Ephemera](https://ephemerahq.com/).
-Currently focusing on protocol reliability and performance

-### Past projects
+- Working on testing & QA for XMTP. [xmtp-qa-testing](https://github.com/xmtp/xmtp-qa-testing)
 - Abstracted the learnings from MessageKit into a lower level abstraction called [xmtp-agents](https://github.com/ephemeraHQ/xmtp-agents)
 - Developed a GPT wrapper with focus on the XMTP ecosystem apps called MessageKit [MessageKit](https://message-kit.org/)
 - I’m excited to [announce](https://twitter.com/fabriguespe/status/1656334503319846919) my new role as ⚡️ DevRel for [XMTP](https://xmtp.org/) ⚡️.
 Contributed to [Docs](https://twitter.com/fabriguespe/status/1674819956297592832), [Support](https://discord.com/invite/xmtp), and hackathons.
 XMTP is the leading web3 chat infrastrcture seen in apps like coinbase wallet.
 Check out our successful [Series A](https://blog.xmtp.com/series-a/).